We are forever travelling. I spent two years with my wife and son to complete my doctorate in tax and estate planning in England.

 There is another type of Will.
 It is called an ‘International Will’.

 Australia signed the Convention Providing a Uniform Law on the Form of an International Will in 2015.
-Australia recognises and we can prepare a document called an International Will.
-However, ‘International Wills’ are a waste of time.
+Australia recognises this, and we can prepare a document called an International Will.
+However, ‘International Wills’ is a waste of time.
 ‘International Wills’ are too complex.
 Few countries signed the convention.
 We rarely prepare ‘International Wills’.
-It is better, instead, to just prepare the 3-Generation Testamentary Trust Will.
+It is better, instead, to prepare the 3-Generation Testamentary Trust Will.

 International Will requirements vs Australian Will requirements